guidance-ai/guidance/README.md

 ```
 <img width="589" alt="image" src="https://github.com/guidance-ai/guidance/assets/3740613/9a7178ad-ed73-4e6b-b418-f9d2a3a76b88"><br>

+### Easy tool use
-8. [**Easy tool use**](#automatic-interleaving-of-control-and-generation-tool-use), where the model stops generation when a tool is called, calls the tool, then resumes generation.
+**[Easy tool use]**(#automatic-interleaving-of-control-and-generation-tool-use), where the model stops generation when a tool is called, calls the tool, then resumes generation.
 For example, here is a simple version of a calculator, via four separate 'tools':
 ```python
 @guidance
 def add(lm, input1, input2):